Vegan Sweet Potato PancakesThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 You can customize this vegan sweet potato pancakes recipe in so many different ways!
 Here are a few of our favorites:

-- Toppings Of Your Choice: Sliced bananas, peanut butter, granola, coconut whipped cream, pumpkin seeds, chopped nuts, vegan butter, almond butter, pure maple syrup, and even caramel sauce or chocolate sauce are delicious options!
+- Toppings Of Your Choice: Sliced bananas, peanut butter, granola, coconut whipped cream, pumpkin seeds, chopped nuts, apple curd, vegan butter, almond butter, pure maple syrup, and even caramel sauce or chocolate sauce are delicious options!

 - Vegan, Gluten Free Sweet Potato Pancakes: Swap the flour with a gluten-free all-purpose flour blend.
 My favorite is Bob’s Red Mill 1:1 Gluten Free Baking Flour for its gluten-like taste and texture.
 You can also use gluten free oat flour or buckwheat flour, but you may end up with a slightly denser pancake.